awsdocs/aws-codestar-user-guide/doc_source/how-to-add-ec2-key.md

 1. Follow the instructions in the **Connect To Your Instance** dialog box\.

-   For the user name, use `ubuntu` for projects based on the ASP\.NET Core project template, because those instances use Ubuntu\.
-For all other projects, use `ec2-user` for the user name, because those instances use Amazon Linux\.
+   For the user name, use `ec2-user`\.
 If you use the wrong user name, you cannot connect to the instance\.

 For more information, see the following resources in the *Amazon EC2 User Guide for Linux Instances*\.
 + [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)